-Your quilt top should be pressed well from teh topside during piecing.
+Your quilt top should be pressed well from the topside during piecing.
 This eliminates little folds that can form from the back.
 Borders that are not measured and attached properly will have a profound affect on the quilting.
 Too short will result in a baggy quilt center that may have puckers or pleats in the quilt center.
 Too long and they will flare and ripple resulting in puckers and pleats in the border.

 Trim all threads from the backside of the quilt.
-These threads from piecing or raveling can sometimes shadow through on lighter fabric areas.
+The threads from piecing or raveling can sometimes shadow through on lighter fabric areas.
 We will do our best to check for these, but once the quilt is quilted these are almost impossible to remove.

 Your quilt top should be clean, pressed and squared up with no uneven edges.
 Please DO NOT baste or pin quilt layers together.
 In order to put the quilt on the machine the pieces need to be separate.